Table of contents:

 Deactivate or unplug devices that are not in use.
 If you leave town consider which of the devices do not need to be connected on the network.
 Disconnected devices are inaccessible to hackers.

 Rest factory defaults before disposing of or giving away a device.
 On occasion, you will replace or eliminate a device on your network.
-Always completely clear all data on a device by reset to factory defaults.
+Always completely clear all data on a device by resetting it to factory defaults.
 Data left on a device may be used to infiltrate your network or disrupt your privacy.

 Steps to Take if Your Smart Home Network is Hacked

 There are Steps You can Take To Stop a Network Intruder

 Most times when home networks get hacked the owner of the network has no idea they were hacked, and the abuse, whether being part of a botnet or having camera footage exploited, continues to happen.
 At least if you know about it, you can do something about it.